Airbus to cut A330 production rate in 2015

+* Call comes in response to Beijing's latest step to bolster claim

-BERLIN Planemaker Airbus (AIR.PA) will cut production rates of its A330 plane to nine a month from 10 in the fourth quarter of 2015 as it switches to a revamped version of the jet, the A330neo.
+BERLIN Oct 17 Planemaker Airbus will cut production rates of its A330 plane to nine a month from 10 in the fourth quarter of 2015 as it switches to a revamped version of the jet, the A330neo.

 Airbus launched the A330neo at Britain's Farnborough airshow in July and it is due to enter service in the fourth quarter of 2017.